Return to home page, Goto Next Section

 During the 1955-56 alerts we happily tracked airliners and private planes (there was nothing else).

-One night our unit turned in a UFO report (to the Air Force who was in charge of handling UFO reports at the time).
-Our folks (I was not there that shift) reported object was traveling very high (above 50,000 feet) at about 550 miles per hour.
-Not at all like the usual propeller driven airliner (most airliners way back then were piston engine or turbo-prop traveling much slower) preparing to land at Midway (O'Hare was just being planned).
-According to the folks who wrote the report, the object approached from the east, got almost overhead, then suddenly turned, heading north, and they lost it to the north at the limits of the tracking and acq scan limits.
-(In 1960 Francis Gary Powers was downed in the USSR, and the U-2 became public.
-I now wonder if a U-2 was the object of that UFO report.
-According to a web page that no longer exists "August 4, 1955: First flight of the U-2 at Groom Lake. ") Possibly the report (from Nike site C-41) still exists.
+While I was on a three day pass, our unit reported an Unidentified Flying Object ( UFO ).
+It was traveling very high (above 50,000 feet) at about 550 miles per hour.
+Not at all like the usual propeller driven airliner.
+(Most airliners way back then were piston engine or turbo-prop traveling much slower.)
+According to the folks who tracked the object and wrote the report, the object approached from the east, got almost overhead, then turned north, and they lost it to the north at the limits of the tracking and acq radar scan limits.

 Later there was sophisticated and effective control using: